 There is no time limit on this, so if you want to unmute that account, you have to go to their profile to change it or find your muted profiles in your Settings (which is shown in the screenshot below).

 The “Block” option will unfollow that user and then also block them from seeing your posts.
-While they will not get a notification for this, they will see on your profile that you have been blocked.

 A final reminder: Watch what you say